Residency Application Manual

 Residency positions in particular specialties (e.g.; dermatology, surgical subspecialties, and some others) have become extremely competitive.
 Even in less competitive fields, specific programs may be very difficult to obtain.
 Planning ahead, together with early career exploration, may improve your chances of obtaining the field and program that you desire.
 If you desire to pursue one of the more competitive specialties, it would be beneficial to speak early with advisors in that field to enhance your credentials.

 In the first and second years of medical school, you should gain exposure to different specialties to develop an understanding of the nature of their work and the competitiveness and qualifications for matching.
 This exposure can be accomplished by joining interest groups, shadowing, talking to mentors, big sibs, and other venues.
 The Association of American Medical Colleges also has a Careers in Medicine website devoted to helping students choose careers.
-Each of you has received a password to access the site through OSA (please call or come in if you have lost it).
-You may visit their site at https://services.aamc.org/careersinmedicine/.
-In addition, students are encouraged to meet with Dr. Joseph Martinez in our office for individual career counseling.
-Appointments may be made by calling 410-706-7476.
+Each of you have received a password to access the site through OSA (email OSA if you have lost it).
+You may visit their site at AAMC Careers in Medicine.
+In addition, students are encouraged to meet with an OSA faculty member and/or Dr. Martinez, faculty liaison for CiM.
+Appointments are made by calling 410-706-7476.

 The formal process begins for most students in the third year.
 During the third year, you will rotate through a number of specialties.
 The pressure to come to a branching point of selecting specialty options begins here, as you will be asked to select your fourth-year rotations and electives.
 Although at this stage the process may seem overwhelming, there is much support around to help guide you at various stages.
-The Office of Student Affairs is available for meetings to discuss individual career and professional development plans.
+OSA Deans are available for meetings to discuss individual career and professional development plans.
 Department chairs and other faculty members, as well as upper-class students and residents, serve as excellent resources.
 Identifying a mentor in your field of interest as early as possible would be extremely helpful.

 The following resources are recommended for students planning to apply to residency: